Utkrisht9519/Case-Study-on-ElectroniTech-Manufacturing-Co./README.md

 Contributions in the form of enhancements, bug fixes, or new features are welcome!

+License
+This project is open for personal, educational, and internal business use.
+Please attribute accordingly if shared.

+Contact
+For questions or support, please reach out with your queries.

 Thank you for exploring the ElectroniTech Manufacturing Co.
 Dashboard project!